a-sturt123/CPT-IDS-Query/proposal.md

 - Access to CPT internal VM environment
 - PostgreSQL database credentials
 - Discord bot token and server access
-- Permission to access or use network traffic data (if required)
+- Permission to access or use network traffic data

 ---